In a Merchandise-Driven

 - Mighty Orbots: Simultaneously played straight and averted.
 Played straight in that the premiere episode has a scene where each of the robots is introduced, with a narrator describing their personalities and powers.
 Averted in that Mighty Orbots toys were never actually produced (production plans fell through).

-- Several episodes of My Little Pony consisted of nothing more than the Ponies dressing up in different costumes for no purpose other than to show off said
+- Several episodes of My Little Pony And Friends consisted of nothing more than the Ponies dressing up in different costumes for no purpose other than to show off said

 - Happens regularly in the various Strawberry Shortcake specials: